ghaerr/elks/README.md

 PC-9801/PC-9821 are Japanese computers in 80's and 90's.

 Currently it is needed to adding definition of CONFIG_ARCH_PC98 manually.
 CONFIG_IMG_FD1232 is also needed to be defined to use 1232KiB, 1024Bytes per sector.
+(Please see sample_pc98/autoconf_pc98.h and config_pc98)

 Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.